Apply to this program through a central application. Review the sections below before you begin.

-- To be considered for admission to the program, a student must first apply to the Graduate College.
+- To be considered for admission to the program, a student must first submit a Graduate Application.

-- Official transcripts of all undergraduate and graduate course work must be submitted to the Graduate College.
+- Official transcripts of all undergraduate and graduate course work must be submitted.

 - a letter of intent, which includes the candidate’s teaching and professional goals, future plans, background and teaching experience; and